biosails/pheniqs/example/H7LT2DSXX/README.md

 # NovaSeq 6000

-This is an example folder for processing a dual index paired end run performed by a NovaSeq 6000.
+This is an example of processing a dual index paired end run performed by a NovaSeq 6000.
 The flowcell has 4 lanes each with 4 segments containing 151, 8, 8, and 151 cycles.

 **All shell commands mentioned bellow are executed in this folder.**